Published online Jan 18, 2023. doi: 10.5500/wjt.v13.i1.10

 First decision: November 14, 2022

 Revised: November 24, 2022

 Accepted: December 23, 2022

 Published online: January 18, 2023

-A comprehensive literature search spanning Pubmed, EMBASE, and Cochrane databases was performed from inception to March 2019.
-Studies conducted on outcomes of TP-IAT in patients with CP were identified.
-Comprehensive meta-analysis software was used to extract and analyze data.
+We searched PubMed, EMBASE, and Cochrane databases from inception through March 2019 for studies on TPIAT outcomes.
+Data were extracted and analyzed using comprehensive meta-analysis software.
 The random-effects model was used for all variables.
 Heterogeneity was assessed using the I2 measure and Cochrane Q-statistic.
 Publication bias was assessed using Egger’s test.

 Twenty-one studies published between 1980 and 2017 examining 1011 patients were included.
 Eighteen studies were of adults, while three studied pediatric populations.
 Narcotic independence was achieved in 53.5% [95% Confidence Interval (CI): 45-62, P < 0.05, I2 = 81%] of adults compared to 51.9% (95%CI: 17-85, P < 0.05, I2 = 84%) of children.
 Insulin-independence post-procedure was achieved in 31.8% (95%CI: 26-38, P < 0.05, I2 = 64%) of adults with considerable heterogeneity compared to 47.7% (95%CI: 20-77, P < 0.05, I2 = 82%) in children.
 Glycated hemoglobin (HbA1C) 12 mo post-surgery was reported in four studies with a pooled value of 6.76% (P = 0.27).
 Neither stratification by age of the studied population nor meta-regression analysis considering both the study publication date and the islet-cell-equivalent/kg weight explained the marked heterogeneity between studies.